drewww/prism/_sources/making-a-roguelike/part7.rst.txt

    local levelgen = require "levelgen"

-Then we're going to change it's constructor.
+Then we're going to change its constructor.
 Head to ``GameLevelState:__new`` and let's replace the map builder code there with this:

 .. code:: lua